hemant747/fabzero/readme.md

 * The pre-requsite  open source code software were installed for the documentation like the Visual Studio code and to interface with various which come without the GUI are all supported with CLI ( Command line interface) .
 So the software like the Git Bash was installed, also Inkspace and Utimaker Cura ,Kicad etc for the designing and printing of the projects purpose.

-# Visit to the Fablab setup
+# First Visit to the Fablab setup #

 We visited the Fab lab setup and observred that various fabrication machine were installed in the lab First we have seen the Laser cutter machine which using the class 4 laser light.